Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 ![Image of webpage after adding ingredients](./screenshots/step5-ingredients.png)

-Run `git status`.
-You should see changes that need to be added and committed.
-Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add list of ingredients."

 #### Part 6 - Add an ordered list of the steps required to make the dish

 Using the `<ol>` ordered list tags and the `<li>` list item tags, list the steps that are involved in creating the dish.